Indonesian language: Indonesian language in Japanese occupation, Old Order, and New Order

 Over the first 53 years of Indonesian independence, the country's first two presidents, Sukarno and Suharto, constantly nurtured the sense of national unity embodied by Indonesian, and the language remains an essential component of Indonesian identity.
 Through a language planning program that made Indonesian the language of politics, education, and nation-building in general, Indonesian became one of the few success stories of an indigenous language effectively overtaking that of a country's colonisers to become the de jure and de facto official language.
+On 18 June 1947, the new Language Commission (The Working Committee on the Indonesian Language) under S. Takdir Alisjahbana was established and gained another 5000 new terms which later became a part of the Linguistic and Cultural Institute of the Faculty of Literature and Philosophy in the University of Indonesia, under Dr. Prijana and coined new tems which were published in journals such as “Medan Bahasa” and “Bahasa dan Budaja” and later in dictionaries.
+Meanwhile, W. J. S. Poerwadarminta made an excellent dictionary for Indonesian in 1953.
+In the 1970–80s under Suharto, the Center for Language Development and Construction launched several campaigns to propagate "bahasa Indonesia yang baik dan benar" (good and correct Indonesian).
 Today, Indonesian continues to function as the language of national identity as the Congress of Indonesian Youth envisioned, and also serves as the language of education, literacy, modernization, and social mobility.
 Despite still being a second language to most Indonesians, it is unquestionably the language of the Indonesian nation as a whole, as it has had unrivalled success as a factor in nation-building and the strengthening of Indonesian identity.